Rishabh04-02/Libreswan-Opportunistic-IPsec/DOCUMENTATION.md

 ### For Client

 	$ sudo bash setup
 	[sudo] password for user:

 	Checking if the script is run as root.
 	This script is run as root.
 Good to go.

 	Installing for server or client?
 Type (sS/cC) c Checking if IPsec is installed
 	IPsec is installed.

 	Checking for any existing OE connections
 	Existing OE Connections Found.
 Stopping the connections.
 	Redirecting to: systemctl restart ipsec.service

 	Downloading the letsencrypt certificates
 	Deleting the certs directories certs/CA , certs/intermediate (if previously present) CA Certificates downloaded.
 	Intermediate Certificates downloaded.

 	Initializing the nss database
 	NSS database already initialised - aborted
 	To wipe the old NSS database, issue: rm /etc/ipsec.d/*.db

 	Importing the downloaded certificates into NSS Database CA certificates Imported successfully.
 	Notice: Trust flag u is set automatically if the private key is present.
 	Notice: Trust flag u is set automatically if the private key is present.
 	Intermediate certificates Imported successfully.

 	Saving the required configuration
 	config/oe-letsencrypt-client.conf configuration saved in /etc/ipsec.d

 	Restarting Ipsec

 	Redirecting to: systemctl restart ipsec.service
 	Establishing an OE connection.

 	  % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed
 	100    14  100    14    0     0     51      0 --:--:-- --:--:-- --:--:--    51

 	Checking the success of establishing OE connection

 	OE Connection established successfully

 	Displaying connection status

 	006 #2: "private-or-clear#193.110.157.131/32"[1] ...193.110.157.131, type=ESP, add_time=1562298201, inBytes=0, outBytes=0, id='CN=letsencrypt.libreswan.org'

 ### For Server

 	$ sudo bash setup
 	[sudo] password for user:

 	Checking if the script is run as root.
 	This script is run as root.
 Good to go.

 	Installing for server or client?
-Type (S/C) s Checking if IPsec is installed
+Type (sS/cC) s Checking if IPsec is installed
 	IPsec is installed.

+	Checking for any existing OE connections
+	Existing OE Connections Found.
+Stopping the connections.
+	Redirecting to: systemctl restart ipsec.service

 	Downloading the letsencrypt certificates
 	Deleting the certs directories certs/CA , certs/intermediate (if previously present) CA Certificates downloaded.
 	Intermediate Certificates downloaded.

 	Initializing the nss database
 	NSS database already initialised - aborted
 	To wipe the old NSS database, issue: rm /etc/ipsec.d/*.db

 	Importing the downloaded certificates into NSS Database CA certificates Imported successfully.
 	Notice: Trust flag u is set automatically if the private key is present.
 	Notice: Trust flag u is set automatically if the private key is present.
 	Intermediate certificates Imported successfully.

 	Saving the required configuration
 	config/oe-letsencrypt-server.conf configuration saved in /etc/ipsec.d

 	Restarting Ipsec

 	Redirecting to: systemctl restart ipsec.service
+	Establishing an OE connection.

+	Checking the success of establishing OE connection

+	Failed to establish an OE connection.
+(Ignore this message if you installed for server.
+As it checks the ipsec traffic.)

 ## Features Implemented so far [NEEDS UPDATION]